gildasmorvan/similar2logo/README.md

 ##### Decision model

-The decision model computes a happiness index based on the rate of turtles of different catergories in its neighborhood.
+The decision model computes a happiness index based on the rate of turtles of different categories in its neighborhood.
 If the index is below the parameter `similarityRate`, the turtle emits a `Move` influence.

 ```
 	@Override